d1rtym0nk3y/cfrbac/README.md

 	condition="_compare(subject, target.getCreatedBy())"
 });
 ```
-The _compare function is included by the mixin for easy comparison of entities
+The _compare function is included by the mixin for easy comparison of entities, and returns true if the entities are the same

 Its also posible to chain conditions.
 Here's an example for a Forum entity, if the user can read the forum and the forum is not locked, then they can post